The 20 Best Familial Periodic Paralysis Doctors in The United Kingdom

 London, ENG, GB

-Dimitri Kullmann practices in London, United Kingdom.
+Dimitri Kullmann practices practicing medicine in London, United Kingdom.
 Mr. Kullmann is rated as a Distinguished expert by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Familial Periodic Paralysis, Epilepsy, Hypokalemic Periodic Paralysis, Landau-Kleffner Syndrome, and Thymectomy.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Familial Periodic Paralysis, Epilepsy, Hypokalemic Periodic Paralysis, Landau-Kleffner Syndrome, and Thymectomy.

 Distinguished in Familial Periodic Paralysis